 Once you submit part one, you’ll wait a few days.
 Google will review your website and all the work that you’ve done so far.
 Then hopefully, you’ll get the email back that says, “You’re approved for part one, please proceed to part two.”
 The reason that they do this two-part structure is they want to make sure that before you invest time in setting up your account, your website is ready to go and you haven’t wasted a bunch of time if your website needs a lot of work, and you aren’t going to be able to apply right now.
 So that’s part one of the process.

 Then part two – you actually go in and set up your account following all the instructions that you have, and you’ll set up your initial campaign structure.
 So you’ll have at least one campaign.
 That campaign will have at least two ad groups in it with some keywords.
 Those keywords will follow the Google rules.
-You’ll then have at least two ads in each ad group.
+You’ll then have at least one Responsive Search Ad in each ad group.
 You’ll have what’s called sitelink extensions enabled for those ads, and you’ll have everything set up in alignment with all of the Google compliance rules.
 One of the things you’ll want to make very sure of is that you don’t enter billing information any time in the process.
 You will never have to input billing information even though there will be a red bar at the top of the screen that says, “Please insert your billing info.”
 Just ignore that.
 You don’t have to put it in.
 If you do put it in, it will actually mess up the process, and you’ll have to completely start over with a new Google Ads account, which is very painful.
 So never put in billing information.
 Never put in billing information no matter if you get emails about it, no matter if you see warnings, no matter if you are prompted to by the interface – never put in any credit card information anywhere.

 Once you’re fully set up and you have your ads, your ad groups, your campaigns, your keywords – you’ll also have to have at least one conversion set up through Google Analytics, which will have to be linked to your Google Ads Account – once you have all those pieces in place, you’ll then submit part two of the application.
 You’ll wait another few days for Google to review it and then, hopefully, it will come back and be approved.
 At that point, you can celebrate!
 Throw some confetti in the air because you are officially approved for the Google Ad Grant, which is a very exciting moment.
 Take a moment to celebrate it because it’s no small accomplishment.
 You should be really proud of yourself.